octave-online/octave-online-server/front/README.md

 Octave Online Server: Front Server
 ==================================

-This repository contains the code for the Socket.IO server.
+This repository contains the code for the Octave Online Server front server.

+This code should be run on the same host where the *client* project is set up, but not necesarilly the same host as the back server projects.

 ## Installation